jbrown1618/vector/docs/api/vector.calculateqrdecomposition.md

 ## calculateQRDecomposition() function

-Uses the Graham-Schmidt process to calculate the QR decomposition of the matrix A. That is, a unitary matrix Q and upper-triangular matrix R such that Q multiplied by R yields A
+Uses the Graham-Schmidt process to calculate the QR decomposition of the matrix A.

 <b>Signature:</b>